zghera/STEP-Portfolio/README.md

 # Google Student Training in Engineering Program

-This repo contains the individual portfolio and other mini-projects completed during the first half of Google's STEP intern program.
+This repo contains my individual portfolio and other mini-projects completed during the first 6 weeks of Google's STEP 2020 intern program.